Why Patience Is Rare in Option Trading

 • Protect capital carefully

-This patient approach may appear slow initially, but it often creates better long-term stability and emotional balance.
+This patient approach may look slow at first, but it usually creates better long-term stability and confidence.

 How Traders Can Develop Patience

-1. Focus on Process Instead of Fast Profits
+1. Focus on Learning Instead of Fast Profits

-Not every market movement needs participation.
-Selective trading improves discipline.
+Not every market movement needs a trade.
+Waiting for better opportunities improves discipline.

 4. Use Proper Risk Management

-Controlled position sizing reduces emotional stress and improves decision-making.
+Controlled position size reduces emotional stress and improves decision-making.

 5. Accept That Opportunities Will Always Come